 Planning is an integral part of any thriving enterprise.
 How is the work to be split?
 What is the gross income you are looking for?
 What profit margins do you require?
 What working hours would be required?
 Is this to be your primary source of income?
 Would you be bootstrapping or delegating?
 What kind of image do you want your business to have?

-Before creating your online store, take a moment to chalk out which eCommercewebsite development services to hire for before the actual setup.
-Whether going into business alone or with friends, family or a partner, the planning stage is crucial.
+Before creating your online store, take a moment to chalk out which eCommerce website development services to hire before the actual setup.
+Whether going into business alone or with friends, family, or a partner, the planning stage is crucial.

 After having selected the name for your eCommerce website, remember to register your domain name.

-Like all good businesses, Shopify allows users to test and run their product before they commit.
+Like all good businesses, Shopify allows users to test and run their products before they commit.
 Select the “Create your store” option to start your 14-day free trial.